 9. YOU ARE ENOUGH

 You may recall a blog post I wrote about these three words that pulled me out of the depths of my depression and keep me from going back there.
 Everyone needs a mantra, daily affirmations, what have you.
-These three words sit right in front of me in my home office as a reminder that I am enough, that I was brain washed into thinking I wasn't enough by society, by family, by everyone, and most importantly my thoughts kept those thoughts swirling in my head for decades.
-What's your mantra?
+These three words sit right in front of me in my home office as a reminder that I am enough, that I was brain washed into thinking I wasn't enough by society, by family, by bullies, and most importantly my thoughts kept those thoughts swirling in my head for decades.
+What's your mantra that will bring you back to life?

 10. SUCCESS -> HAPPINESS?